moshfeu/y2mp3/README.md

 ##### 1.0.0
 Fetch videos from youtube playlist and download them one by one or all.

-## Disclaimer

-1. Please use this app for downloading only public resources.
-2. The app doesn't store ANY media files ANYWHERE except on the device who use this app.

 <div>
   Os Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>